HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/app/ww_projects/ww130_test/README.md

 allon_sensor_tflm_freertos notes
 ---------------------------------
 The allon_sensor_tflm_freertos scenario_app can capture 10 images and then sleep for 1 second before getting up and take another picture, then sleep for 1 second before getting up and take another picture, and continue.
-You can also change the setting for how many images you need to capture at [here](https://github.com/HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/blob/main/EPII_CM55M_APP_S/app/scenario_app/allon_sensor_tflm_freertos/common_config.h#L24).
+You can also change the settings for how many images you need to capture with SENSOR_AE_STABLE_CNT and ENTER_PMU_MODE_FRAME_CNT)

 WW130 Test Changes
 ------------------
-I will make a succession of changes in this app, to bring it closer to what the Wildlife Watcher will require:
+I am making a succession of changes in this app, to bring it closer to what the Wildlife Watcher will require:
-- Adding colour printing
+- Adding colour printing (in printf_x.c & .h)
-- Added code to print buffer contents for debugging I2C comms
+- Added code to print buffer contents for debugging I2C comms (also in printf_x.c & .h)
 - Getting SD card operation working
-- Moving main_task to its own file
+- Moving main_task to its own file (main_task.c & .h) so all 4 tasks have their own files.
+- Got SPI slave data transfer working with WW130
-- Adding code, including ww130_cmd.c & .h - to process commands sent by WW130 over I2C port
+- Added extra processing of I2C messages (in ww130_cmd.c & .h) - to process commands sent by WW130.
-- Added crc16_ccitt.c & .h because the Himax code generated a CRCthat I could not decode on the ww130.
+- Added crc16_ccitt.c & .h because the Himax code generated a CRC that I could not decode on the ww130.
+- Added code to responds to interrupts from the WW130 on the PA0 pin (current code uses that to take a photo).

 Configuration
 ----------------